fubar2/toolfactory-galaxy-server/README.md

 Users are advised **not to run it on any server accessible from the public internet and potential miscreants**.
 It is safe to run on a normally secured Linux laptop or desktop that is not accessible from any remote network.
 It runs as a set of Docker containers, so it is secured to that extent from the host system.
 ToolFactory and other related source code is included in this repository for the curious or the dubious.

-The included rpyc remote procedure call server and calling client code are described below.
+### Specific security disclosures

+1. The ToolFactory uses rsync to update the running Galaxy config/tool_conf.xml when a new tool is built.
+That will fail on a secured cluster production system where rsync would need ssh to access the server disk.
+In the Appliance, rsync can write anywhere Galaxy can which is as handy as it is insecure, so please be careful and remember, if you break anything with the Appliance, the pieces are all yours.

+2. The `planemo_test` tool calls an rpyc (old fashioned remote procedure call with a python twist) server to run planemo, and to write tested archives to directories that tools should never be allowed to write, described in more detail below.
+Again, extremely handy for the ToolFactory but also horribly insecure.

 ## Tutorial and documentation